bdelbosc/nuxeo-stacks/README.md

 And scripts:
-- `esync.sh` Run the [esync](https://github.com/nuxeo/esync) tool to check the discrepancy between repository and elastic
 - `import.sh` Run a small import 2k docs
 - `reindex.sh` Re-index the document repository (using the WorkManger)
 - `tail-audit.sh` tail -f on the audit stream
 - `threaddump.sh` Perform a thread dump of Nuxeo
 - `debug-nuxeo.sh` Expose the a Nuxeo node for remote debugging (localhost:8787)
+- `expose-port.sh` Expose any container port to localhost
 - `pg-info.sh` Perform the PosgreSQL reporting problem procedure
 - `elastic-info.sh` Perform the Elasticsearch reporting problem procedure
 - `bulk-done.sh` List latest bulk command completed